ssomenzi/fast/README.md

 - Run `composer install`.

-- Create your .env file duplicating the .env.example file.
+- Create your `.env` file duplicating the `.env.example` file.

-- Set your db credential in the .env file.
+- Set your db credential in the `.env` file.

 - Run `php artisan key:generate`

+- Run `php artisan migrate`.

-- Run `php artisan migrate`, run `npm run watch` and you're ready to go... and to go pretty fast.
+- Run `npm run watch` and you're ready to go... and to go pretty fast.

 ## What this repo does